-All staff are made aware that RSHE contributes directly to the school's performance under the inspection framework, particularly in the areas of personal development and safeguarding.
+All staff are made aware that RSHE contributes directly to Heckington House School's performance under the inspection framework, particularly in the areas of personal development and safeguarding.
 This includes all staff having access to the RSHE curriculum in order to be made aware of how this provides pupils with the knowledge, skills, and confidence to make safe, informed choices, and to build respectful relationships.
-By promoting resilience, wellbeing, and awareness of safeguarding risks, RSHE supports the school in meeting inspection expectations for preparing pupils to thrive in a safe and supportive environment.
+By promoting resilience, wellbeing, and awareness of safeguarding risks, RSHE supports Heckington House School in meeting inspection expectations for preparing pupils to thrive in a safe and supportive environment.